 Admissions Policy.
 In order to pursue a graduate degree, a specialized credential, or a graduate certificate program at the University of La Verne, students must be formally admitted by the appropriate graduate department.
-Candidates are evaluated on the strength of their GPA, Statement of Purpose, letters of recommendation, and standardized test scores (where applicable).
+Candidates are evaluated on the strength of their GPA, Statement of Purpose, and letters of recommendation, as well as standardized test scores and resumés where required.
 Additional admission requirements beyond those described below are listed with the individual programs in the Programs section of this catalog.
 Each academic department balances all these measures in considering admission eligibility.
-The general guidelines for all graduate programs follows:
+The general guidelines for all graduate programs are as follows:

-- A bachelor's degree from a regionally accredited college or university.
+- 1. A bachelor's degree from a regionally accredited college or university.
 (Doctoral programs may also require a master's degree.)
-Students whose degrees were completed at foreign universities must submit notarized translations into English where appropriate.
-Such students may be required to have their degrees evaluated by a La Verne approved evaluation service to determine equivalency to a bachelor's degree from the United States.
-There is a fee for this service.
-Applicants will be notified if their degrees need to be evaluated. - 2.
-A preferred GPA of 2.5 or above for the last 60 semester hours or the last 90 quarter hours of the baccalaureate degree, and a GPA of 3.0 for any graduate work. - 3.
-Letters of recommendation attesting to academic/professional competency. - 4.
+Students whose degrees were completed at foreign universities should review the Transcript Guidance section under "International Students" to ensure that proper transcript documentation is submitted to the university.
+Students who earned degrees from institutions using a marks-grading or testing-only system should obtain a course-by-course credential evaluation by an approved NACES institution (www.naces.org; fees will apply for these services).
+All other students who have completed their studies outside of the United States may be required to have their degrees evaluated by a La Verne approved evaluation service to determine bachelor's degree equivalency.
+Applicants will be notified if their degrees need to be evaluated. - A preferred GPA of 2.5 or above for the last 60 semester hours or the last 90 quarter hours of the baccalaureate degree, and a GPA of 3.0 for any graduate work.

+- 3. Letters of recommendation attesting to academic/professional competency. - 4.
 Demonstrated ability to write at an acceptable level for graduate study.

 Some programs prefer a higher GPA, the submission of standardized test scores, and other documentation to be eligible for admission.
+Additional details about graduate admission can be found at laverne.edu/admission/graduate/fags/.

 Application Materials.
-All application materials are processed by the Graduate Office or RCA, as appropriate, and forwarded to departments.
+All application materials are processed by the Graduate Admission Office or RCA, as appropriate, and forwarded to departments.
 All materials submitted become the property of the University and will not be returned to the applicant, copied for another use, or forwarded to another institution.
+Applications are valid for one year from the semester/term to which the applicant applies, after which they are destroyed.
+Applicants requiring additional time must reapply.
 Before departments take any action regarding possible admission to a graduate program, the student must submit the following: